 We generate revenues primarily in the form of interest income from the investments we hold.
 In addition, we may generate income from dividends on direct equity investments, capital gains on the sale of investments and various loan origination and other fees.
-Our debt investments typically have a term of two to six years, and, as of December 31, 2018, 99.7% of these investments based on fair value bore interest at a floating rate (when including investment specific hedges), with 93.4% of these subject to interest rate floors.
+Our debt investments typically have a term of two to six years, and, as of December 31, 2020, 99.1% of these investments based on fair value bore interest at a floating rate (when including investment specific hedges), with 99.2% of these subject to interest rate floors.
 Interest on debt investments is generally payable quarterly or semiannually.
 Some of our investments provide for deferred interest payments or PIK interest.
-For the year ended December 31, 2018, 2.5% of our total investment income was comprised of PIK interest.
+For the year ended December 31, 2020, 3.2% of our total investment income was comprised of PIK interest.

 Changes in our net investment income are primarily driven by the spread between the payments we receive from our investments in our portfolio companies against our cost of funding, rather than by changes in interest rates.
-Our investment portfolio primarily consists of floating rate loans, and our credit facilities, Convertible Notes and 2023 Notes, after taking into account the effect of the interest rate swaps we have entered into in connection with the Convertible Notes and 2023 Notes, all bear interest at floating rates.

-Macro trends in base interest rates like LIBOR may affect our net investment income over the long term.
+Our investment portfolio primarily consists of floating rate loans, and our credit facilities, 2022 Convertible Notes, 2023 Notes and 2024 Notes, after taking into account the effect of the interest rate swaps we have entered into in connection with these securities, all bear interest at floating rates.
+Macro trends in base interest rates like LIBOR or other alternate reference rates may affect our net investment income over the long term.
 However, because we generally originate loans to a small number of portfolio companies each quarter, and those investments also vary in size, our results in any given period-including the interest rate on investments that were sold or repaid in a period compared to the interest rate of new investments made during that period-often are idiosyncratic, and reflect the characteristics of the particular portfolio companies that we invested in or exited during the period and not necessarily any trends in our business.